Multiscale matrix pencils for separable reconstruction problems: Distribution functions

 \section{Distribution functions}

-In \cite[pp.~85--91]{Peter:13} Prony's method is generalized from $g(\phi_i; t) = \exp(\phi_i t)$ with $\phi_i \in \cz$ to $g(\phi_i; t) = \exp(-(t-\phi_i)^2)$, to solve the interpolation problem
+In \cite[pp.~85--91]{Pe:gen:13} Prony's method is generalized from $g(\phi_i; t) = \exp(\phi_i t)$ with $\phi_i \in \cz$ to $g(\phi_i; t) = \exp(-(t-\phi_i)^2)$, to solve the interpolation problem

 with given fixed Gaussian peak width $w$.
-Here we further generalize the algorithm to include the new scale and shift paradigm and in the last section we present its multivariate version where the variable $t$ is a radial variable, in other words a (weighted) Euclidean norm of a multi-dimensional vector.
-Both the univariate and multivariate schemes are useful when modelling phenomena using Gaussian processes.
+Here we further generalize the algorithm to include the new scale and shift paradigm.
+The scheme is useful when modelling phenomena using Gaussian functions, as illustrated in Section 7.1.
 Without loss of generality we put $2w^2=1$.
 The easy adaptation to include a fixed constant width factor in the formulas is left to the reader.